osg-htc/docs/docs/data/update-oasis.md

 ### Enable OASIS ###

-When you are ready to distribute your software with OASIS, submit a [GOC ticket](https://support.opensciencegrid.org/helpdesk/tickets/new) with a request to enable OASIS for your VO.
+When you are ready to distribute your software with OASIS, submit a [support ticket](https://support.opensciencegrid.org/helpdesk/tickets/new) with a request to enable OASIS for your VO.
 In your request, please specify your VO and provide a list of people who will install and administer the VO software in OASIS.

-The GOC will enable OASIS for your VO in [OIM](https://github.com/opensciencegrid/topology#topology) and add your list of administrators to the "OASIS Managers" list (which is near the bottom of the page of information about each VO in OIM). oasis-login will then grant access to the people who are listed as OASIS managers.
-Any time the list is to be modified, submit another GOC ticket.
+The GOC will enable OASIS for your VO in [OSG topology](https://github.com/opensciencegrid/topology#topology) and add your list of administrators to the "OASIS Managers" list (which is near the bottom of the page of information about each VO in OIM). oasis-login will then grant access to the people who are listed as OASIS managers.
+Any time the list is to be modified, submit another ticket.

 ### Log in with GSISSH ###